 There are dozens of beaches on Cozumel that have wide stretches of white sand and excellent swimming and snorkeling.
 Most of the beaches near town are part of beach clubs, but there are some incredible wild beaches on more remote areas of the island.

 You’ll need a vehicle, a taxi or a tour to reach them, but the journey is well worth it.
-For extensive info on the best wild beaches, check out our Best Beaches in Cozumel Without the Crowds post.
-Here are some of our favorites.
+For extensive info on the best wild beaches, check out our 5 Best Beaches in Cozumel Without the Crowds guide.

 2. Spend the Day at a Beach Club